‘Swing Time’, Part One, Chapter 2

 BUSTER

-(satisfied) Well, now we’ve got them out cold and in the cargo hold, what do we do now?
+(satisfied) Well, now that we’ve got them out cold and in the cargo hold, what do we do now?

 SNOWY

-We take our clothes off!
+We take our clothes off.

 BUSTER

-What?!
+(flabbergasted) What?
 Are you out of your mind…?

 SNOWY